MihmetCrido/Advent-of-Code/README.md

     This command will permanently delete all year folders and their subfolders in the current directory after a confirmation prompt.

+5. **Suppress verbose output with the `--quiet` flag**:

+    `python advent_of_code.py 2023 --day 5 --quiet`

+    This command will download the puzzle for day 5 of the year 2023 without printing detailed status messages to the terminal.

 ## File and Directory Structure

 The downloaded puzzles will be organized into a directory structure like this: